yiisoft/yii-cycle/docs/en/reading-schema.md

 ];
 ```

-## Switching from annotations to file
+## Switching from attributes to file

 ### Console command